 generated PureScript types to the specified directory, mirroring the hierarchy

 of the Haskell modules the types came from.
 The

 important for the next section.

-This is what was done for most types in the wallet’s backend.
-For the rest, another mechanism was required.
+This is what has been done for most types in the wallet’s backend.
+For the rest, another mechanism is required.

 mkSumType works for most types, but for Haskell’s